k98kurz/bookchain/readme.md

 Whenever something is deleted, it will be encoded and inserted into the `deleted_models` table to maintain an audit trail.

-Accounts may be created with locking scripts, which will require associated Entries to provide valid auth scripts.
+Accounts may be created with locking scripts, which will require the Transaction to include valid auth scripts for the associated Entries.
 These scripts are executed using tapescript.
-If some tapescript runtime values are required for validation, e.g. cache or plugins, they can be saved in Transaction.details and passed to `Transaction.validate` and `Account.validate_script`.
+If some tapescript runtime values are required for validation, e.g. cache or plugins, they can be saved in `Transaction.details` and passed to `Transaction.prepare`, `Transaction.validate`, and `Account.validate_script`.

 `TxRollup`s include a `tx_root` which is the root hash of the Merkle tree of the `Transaction`s they contain.
 This allows for efficient inclusion proofs